Want to double-check your labels? Get my FREE Easy-Peasy Label Checklist!

 The Many Careers of Soapmakers

 Of all the soapmakers I know, not one started out young in life saying,”When I grow up, I’m going to be a soapmaker.”
-While some have said they “always had an interest”, most were in other careers when they discovered (and got hooked on) soapmaking.
-Pre-soapmaking careers include accountant, journalist, engineer, chemist, housewife, teacher, internet guru, IT professional, computer programmer, farmers, goat-herd owners – and even founder of the Pony Express.
+While some have said they “always had an interest,” most were in other careers when they discovered (and got hooked on) soapmaking.
+Pre-soapmaking careers include accountant, journalist, engineer, chemist, housewife, teacher, internet guru, IT professional, computer programmer, farmers, goat-herd owners, and even the founder of the Pony Express.

-The famed Pony Express was founded by William H. Russell, William B. Waddell and Alexander Majors.
+The famed Pony Express was founded by William H. Russell, William B. Waddell, and Alexander Majors.
 Majors was the field man, responsible for setting up the stations and lines.
-The service opened officially on April 3, 1860 when riders left St. Joseph, Missouri and Sacramento, California simultaneously.
-The westbound trip, was made in 9 days and 23 hours, with riders covering about 250 miles in a 24-hour day.
+The Pony Express service opened officially on April 3, 1860, when riders left St. Joseph, Missouri and Sacramento, California simultaneously.
+The westbound trip was made in 9 days and 23 hours, with riders covering about 250 miles in a 24-hour day.

 One of the people hired as a messenger was 9-year-old William Frederick “Buffalo Bill” Cody.
 According to newspaper reports, Majors taught Cody to read and write and they remained life-long friends.